Graphene: Graphene nanocoil

 In 2015, a coiled form of graphene was discovered in graphitic carbon (coal).
 The spiraling effect is produced by defects in the material's hexagonal grid that causes it to spiral along its edge, mimicking a Riemann surface, with the graphene surface approximately perpendicular to the axis.
 When voltage is applied to such a coil, current flows around the spiral, producing a magnetic field.
 The phenomenon applies to spirals with either zigzag or armchair patterns, although with different current distributions.
 Computer simulations indicated that a conventional spiral inductor of 205 microns in diameter could be matched by a nanocoil just 70 nanometers wide, with a field strength reaching as much as 1 tesla.

-The nano-solenoids analyzed through computer models at Rice should be capable of producing powerful magnetic fields of about 1 tesla, about the same as the coils found in typical loudspeakers, according to Yakobson and his team – and about the same field strength as some MRI machines.
+The nano-solenoids analyzed through computer models at Rice University should be capable of producing powerful magnetic fields of about 1 tesla, about the same as the coils found in typical loudspeakers, according to Yakobson and his team – and about the same field strength as some MRI machines.
 They found the magnetic field would be strongest in the hollow, nanometer-wide cavity at the spiral's center.

 A solenoid made with such a coil behaves as a quantum conductor whose current distribution between the core and exterior varies with applied voltage, resulting in nonlinear inductance.

 Crumpled graphene

-In 2016, Brown University introduced a method for 'crumpling' graphene, adding wrinkles to the material on a nanoscale.
+In 2016, Brown University introduced a method for "crumpling" graphene, adding wrinkles to the material on a nanoscale.
 This was achieved by depositing layers of graphene oxide onto a shrink film, then shrunken, with the film dissolved before being shrunken again on another sheet of film.
-The crumpled graphene became superhydrophobic, and, when used as a battery electrode, the material was shown to have as much as a 400% increase in electrochemical current density.
+The crumpled graphene became superhydrophobic, and when used as a battery electrode, the material was shown to have as much as a 400% increase in electrochemical current density.

-Production
+Mechanical synthesis

 A rapidly increasing list of production techniques have been developed to enable graphene's use in commercial applications.

 Isolated 2D crystals cannot be grown via chemical synthesis beyond small sizes even in principle, because the rapid growth of phonon density with increasing lateral size forces 2D crystallites to bend into the third dimension.
 In all cases, graphene must bond to a substrate to retain its two-dimensional shape.

+Bottom-up and top-down methods

-Small graphene structures, such as graphene quantum dots and nanoribbons, can be produced by "bottom up" methods that assemble the lattice from organic molecule monomers (e. g. citric acid, glucose).
-"Top down" methods, on the other hand, cut bulk graphite and graphene materials with strong chemicals (e. g. mixed acids).
+Small graphene structures, such as graphene quantum dots and nanoribbons, can be produced by "bottom-up" methods that assemble the lattice from organic molecule monomers (e. g. citric acid, glucose).
+"Top-down" methods, on the other hand, cut bulk graphite and graphene materials with strong chemicals (e. g. mixed acids).

-Mechanical
+Micro-mechanical cleavage

+The most famous, clean and rather straightforward method of isolating graphene sheets, called micro-mechanical cleavage or more colloquially called the scotch tape method, was introduced by Novoselov et al. in 2004, which uses adhesive tape to mechanically cleave high-quality graphite crystals into successively thinner platelets.
+Other methods do exist like exfoliation.